2012 Notre Dame Fighting Irish football team: Before the season

-Previous season

 2012 NFL draft

-Notre Dame had 4 players selected in the 2012 NFL Draft.
-In the 1st round, the Arizona Cardinals selected Michael Floyd and the Minnesota Vikings selected Harrison Smith.
-In the 5th round, the Vikings selected Robert Blanton and the San Francisco 49ers selected Darius Fleming.
+Notre Dame had four players selected in the 2012 NFL draft.
+In the first round, the Arizona Cardinals selected Michael Floyd and the Minnesota Vikings selected Harrison Smith.
+In the fifth round, the Vikings selected Robert Blanton and the San Francisco 49ers selected Darius Fleming.

 Transfers out / departures

 Senior quarterback Dayne Crist was granted a release from the team by Brian Kelly to explore transfer options in December 2011.
 He decided to join his former Notre Dame head coach, Charlie Weis, at the University of Kansas.
 Aaron Lynch also transferred out of the program to USF.
 Cornerback Tee Shepherd left the school less than two months after his early enrollment.
 Jordan Prestwood, an offensive tackle who transferred from FSU, sat out the 2011 season, and was also eligible to play in 2012, departed the team.
 Brad Carrico also departed the team after a foot injury and was granted a medical hardship after failing to recover from a foot surgery.